Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 Check the use-by date

 Check your sunscreen's label to confirm it isn’t past its use-by date (expired).
-Expired sunscreen won't protect you.
+Expired sunscreen may not provide protection from UV radiation.

 Store properly